sedostheatre/sedos.co.uk/input/shows/2019-after-the-dance.md

 ---
 title: After the Dance
 year: "2019"
-authors: "by TERRENCE RATTIGAN "
+authors: "By TERRENCE RATTIGAN "
 subtitle: “It’s the bright young things over again, only they were never bright and now they’re not even young”
 showtimes: